CovertLab/wcEcoli/docs/create-pyenv.md

    module load wcEcoli/python3
    ```

-   You'll need these newer git modules since since they use a compatible version of `libressl`:
+   You'll need these newer git modules since they use a compatible version of `libressl`:

    ```shell script
    module load git/2.27.0 git-lfs/2.11.0